FAQs about apprenticeship

 You will be paid an apprentice wage, based on the relevant Award and you will be eligible for sick leave and holiday pay.

-Complete our online application form, contact us or start your job search now.
+To start your apprenticeship journey contact us or start your job search now.

 A traineeship is a structured learning program where you are paid to work and learn at the same time.
 It can involve on-the-job or off-the-job training or a combination of both.